tiemma/devfest-kubernetes-demo/README.md

 ### Kubernetes Configuration
 ---

- All these files start with the kubernetes prefix for ease of accessibility.
+ All these files start with the "*kubernetes-*" prefix for ease of accessibility.

 You can go through the configuration defined there and apply it using the following configuration